Sugeepixie/Mushroom-Analysis/README.md

  * Fit the model with model.fit()
  * Make Predictions with model.predict()
  * Calculate Accuracy score with balanced_accuracy_score()
- * Print classifiaction report with classification_report_imbalanced()
+ * Print classification report with classification_report_imbalanced()

 ### Data Preprocessing:
 Using Label Encoder all textual data was converted into numerical data

 ### Features vs Target:
-* The features are a copy of the columns from dataset mushrooms.db (from mushrooms.csv) except 'id'and 'class'.
-The features cap size, color, bruises, odor, ring type etc, are the variables that help determine whether a mushroom is edible or poisonous.
+* The features are a copy of the columns from dataset mushrooms.db (from mushrooms.csv), excluding 'id'and 'class'.
+Features such as cap size, color, bruises, odor, ring type and others are the variables that help determine whether a mushroom is edible or poisonous.
-* The features are a copy of the columns from dataset mushrooms.db (from mushrooms.csv) except 'id'and 'class'.
-The features cap size, color, bruises, odor, ring type etc..are the variables that help determine whether a mushroom is edible or poisonous.
-* The target is the 'class' column which indicates wherether a mushroom is  poisonus (1) or edible (0).
+* The target is the 'class' column, which indicates wherether a mushroom is poisonous (1) or edible (0).

-### Model Choice:
-Random Forest classifier Model is our model of choice as it best validates categorical data.

 ### Data Training:
 * To train the model, the features and target data are split into training and testing sets using the train_test_split() function.